-- Factors Impacting HR [Nothing entered]

-- Anticipated HR Changes
+- Factors Impacting HR [Nothing entered] - Anticipated HR Changes [Nothing entered]

-[Nothing entered]

-Maintain the Live Scan network for the efficient electronic submission of criminal and civil transactions
+• Maintain the Live Scan network for the efficient electronic submission of criminal and civil transactions

 The department's Live Scan network electronically captures and transmits arrest and fingerprint information to the State Police and the FBI.
 This network enhances agencies' ability to detect aliases and outstanding warrants on arrestees prior to their release.
-In 2007, the Live Scan Network was expanded to 395 systems in 264 local law enforcement and civil applicant agencies.
-More than 262,000 arrest fingerprints were electronically transmitted to State Police in 2007 from local agencies.
-This represents 92 percent of the arrest volume in Virginia.
+In 2008, the Live Scan Network was expanded to over 400 systems in 222 local law enforcement agencies and 99 civil applicant agencies.
+More than 279,450 arrest fingerprints were electronically transmitted to State Police in 2008 from local agencies.
+This represents 92.5 percent of the arrest volume in Virginia.
 Approximately 90 percent of the arrests received electronically at State Police were processed without human intervention.
-In 2007, almost 172,000 applicant prints were processed through the automated applicant system, which reduced the turnaround time from months to days.
-Seventy percent of these applicant requests were initiated at Live Scan devices and were processed with minimal human intervention.
+In 2008, almost 187,000 applicant prints were processed through the automated applicant system, which reduced the turnaround time from months to days.
+Seventy-four percent of these applicant requests were initiated at Live Scan devices and were processed with minimal human intervention.